The Best Towns to Live Near Greenville, SC in 2023

 Posted on | 3 Comments

 Are you thinking of moving to the towns and suburbs that surround Greenville, SC?
 Greenville is a beautiful, family-friendly city nestled at the base of the Blue Ridge Mountains.
 The city has topped lists all over the country as one of the best places to live and people are taking notice!
-Greenville was named the fourth-fastest growing city in 2017 at nearly six percent.
-Since then, the area has continued to grow rapidly as job opportunities increase and development expands.
 There is much more to Greenville than the downtown area, with several small towns surrounding the city that offer an abundance of charm, plenty of shopping, family-friendly activities, and wonderful neighborhoods to raise a family.

 Greenville is regularly celebrated as a “best city” by travel magazines like Conde Nast and National Geographic due in part to a seamless merging of outdoor activities with a small city lifestyle.
 If you are planning to move to the Upstate, be sure to peruse our Ultimate Guide to Moving to Greenville to find out what truly makes Greenville a wonderful place to live.